This post contains affiliate links.

 Most frequently the surgeon limits the patient’s functional range of motion by instructing the patient:

-- No bend the hip into flexion greater than 90 degrees.
+- No bend of the hip into flexion greater than 90 degrees.

 - No crossing the legs.